Step Pyramid at Saqqara

 The Pharaoh's stairway to the Heavens.
 This is a simulated view looking north.
 The pole star is in the center of all of the rings.
 Each band or layer of the pyramid represented five degrees of the dome of the sky (with the exception of the base layer due to other considerations).
 The circular pathways of the stars intersect with the pyramid as they rotate in the sky and become infused into the quadrangular tiers of the structure.
 This provides an insight into the esoteric meaning of 'squaring the circle': the circle is celestial and the square is terrestrial.

-The Pyramid of Djoser (or Djeser and Zoser), or Step Pyramid is an archaeological remain in the Saqqara necropolis, Egypt, northwest of the city of Memphis.
+The Pyramid of Djoser (or Zoser), or Step Pyramid is an archaeological remain in the Saqqara necropolis, Egypt, northwest of the city of Memphis.
 The 6-tier, 4-sided structure is the earliest colossal stone building in Egypt.
 It was built in the 27th century BC during the Third Dynasty for the burial of Pharaoh Djoser.
 The pyramid is the central feature of a vast mortuary complex in an enormous courtyard surrounded by ceremonial structures and decoration.

 The pyramid went through several revisions and redevelopments of the original plan.
 The pyramid originally stood 62.5 metres (205 ft) tall, with a base of 109 m X 121 m (358 ft X 397 ft) and was clad in polished white limestone.
 The step pyramid (or proto-pyramid) is considered to be the earliest large-scale cut stone construction made by man, although the nearby enclosure wall "Gisr el-Mudir" is suggested by some Egyptologists to predate the complex, and the South American pyramids at Caral are contemporary.
 In March 2020, the pyramid was reopened for visitors after a 14-year restoration.